airbjorn/twentyseventeen-dcb/README.md

 # twentyseventeen-dcb
-A wordpress child theme for our club's homepage
+A wordpress child theme for our club's homepage on dcb.org

-We want to change tiny things on the wordpress theme twentyseventeen. dcb.org
+We want to change tiny things on the wordpress theme twentyseventeen.

+Drachenflieger-Club Berlin e.V.